phanrahan/magmathon/README.md

 used to drive a pattern using the on board LEDs.
 We’ll also show attendees how to use a logic analyzer to check and debug their designs.

-## Using the magma ecosystem to build a chip
+## Using the magma ecosystem to build a CGRA
 In this session we'll present [garnet](https://github.com/StanfordAHA/garnet), our latest project that is using the Magma ecosystem to construct a CGRA.
 We'll cover how Magma can be used to wrap existing verilog code so that it can